 If imaging studies show no fracture or dislocation, flexion-extension radiographs are obtained to detect ligamentous instability.

-MRI of the cervical spine is obtained in patients when SCI is suspected.
-In SCIWORA, MRI may be normal (~35%)1,2 or abnormal.
+MRI of the cervical spine is obtained in patients when SCI is suspected, often in the acute trauma setting 17.
+In SCIWORA, MRI may be normal (~35%)2,4or abnormal.
 It is useful for detecting both extraneural, intraneural damage to the cord, and for determining prognosis.
 A contrast study would delineate ligamentous or soft tissue injury, scarring, or disk herniation.
-There is evidence to suggest that MRI of the cervical spine should be done 72 hours after trauma, as it is more likely to show abnormalities compared to MRI done on admission.20 However, there is no consensus on the best timing for MRI of the spine, and no consensus on if or when a follow up MRI should be done if the initial MRI was negative for abnormalities.21 MRI of the brain is indicated if brain injury is suspected.
+There is evidence to suggest that MRI of the cervical spine should be done 72 hours after trauma, as it is more likely to show abnormalities compared to MRI done on admission.18 However, there remains no consensus on the best timing for MRI of the spine 17 and no consensus on if or when a follow up MRI should be done if the initial MRI was negative for abnormalities17,19.
+MRI of the brain is indicated if brain injury is suspected.

 Supplemental assessment tools